Common Factors the Affect Weight

 5.)
 Glycogen Storage

 Glycogen is the body’s storage form of carbohydrate, existing in your muscles and liver and being released when your body needs energy.
+Yes, eating carbs, is one of the factors that affect weight but it isn’t a bad thing!
 When you eat carbohydrates, your body stores what it can as glycogen.
 Glycogen molecules hold a substantial amount of water: 1 gram of glycogen has 2.7 grams of water with it.
 So, if you are consuming more carbohydrates and not using up your body’s glycogen stores, your body is going to contain more water.

 6.)
 Time of Day